smart-data-models/dataModel.Ports/BoatPlacesAvailable/doc/spec.md

 ## List of properties

 - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `availableSpotNumber`: Number of places available in the port for this category  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `dateObserved`: The date and time of this observation in ISO8601 UTC format.
-It can be represented by a specific time instant or by an ISO8601 interval  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `location`:   - `maxDraft`: Maximum draft allowed to access the harbor.
+It can be represented by a specific time instant or by an ISO8601 interval  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `maxDraft`: Maximum draft allowed to access the harbor.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes) .
 For instance, **MTR** represents Meter  - `maxLength`: Maximum length allowed to access the harbor.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
 For instance, **MTR** represents Meter  - `maxWidth`: Maximum width allowed to access the harbor.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes) .
 For instance, **MTR** represents Meter  - `minLength`: Minimum length allowed to access the harbor.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
 For instance, **MTR** represents Meter  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refPointOfInterest`: Point of Interest that the element has relation to  - `refSeaPort`: Port that belongs to  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `spotCategoryRange`:  List from the lowest to the highest categories: A combination of the items listed.
 Enum:'A, B, C, D, E, F, G, H, I, J, K, L, M, N, O, P, Q, R, S, T1, T2, U, V, W, X, Y, Z, Z01, Z02, Z03, Z04, Z05, Z06, Z07, Z08, Z08, Z09, Z10, Z11, Z12, Z13, Z14, Z15, Z16, Z17'  - `totalCapacitySpotNumber`: Total Capacity of Spot in the port for this range  - `type`: NGSI Entity type.
 It has to be BoatPlaceAvailable
 Required properties
 - `availableSpotNumber`  - `dateObserved`  - `id`  - `location`  - `refSeaPort`  - `spotCategoryRange`  - `type`
 Method to design your repository of Boat Authorized To describe the different places available by category (A to Z17) in the section Information about place available, the use of a list is necessary when writing the record.
 Depending on the port configuration, a record will be created by `spotCategoryRange` to determine the number of space remaining at a given time.
 Two scenario are possible Scenario 1.
 Definition of the length range on a single category . `spotCategoryRange` = ["F"], Boats accepted. length 7.00 to 7.49 and max width =< 2.70.
 "F"  length 7.00 to 7.49 / max width =< 2.70 Scenario 2.
 Definition of the length range with consecutive categories. `spotCategoryRange`  = ["F", "G"], Boats accepted. length 7.00 to 7.99 and max width =< 2.80.
 "F" gives maxLength from 7.00 to 7.49 and maxWidth 2.70 "G" gives maxLength from 7.50 to 7.99 and maxWidth 2.80